-What is State Tax Withholding Form?
+What is a State Tax Withholding Form?

 Does Colorado have a State Tax Withholding Form?

-If an employee doesn’t submit a DR 0004, an employer must use the information provided on the employee’s W-4 to determine the amount of Colorado withholding due.
+If an employee doesn’t submit a DR 0004, an employer must use the information on the employee’s W-4 to determine the amount of Colorado withholding due.

 Also, See: Withholding Allowances